 As we toured Siaröfortet, a blogger asked our guide why the fortress is preserved and shown, given that it represents a failed effort.
 Her response was yes, it was a failure, but it is part of Swedish history.

 Today Kyrkogårdsön island houses a conference center and accommodations.
 A hostel can house up to 42 guests in 14 rooms, and two vintage army tents can sleep up to 10 people each.

-To continue the theme of military history, we also visited Wira Bruk, a preserved weapons forge and museum.
+To continue the theme of military history, we also visited Wira Bruk (website only in Swedish), a preserved weapons forge and museum.
 Unlike the two fortresses, it’s on the mainland, not the archipelago.
 The region, called Roslagen, oozes charm, with neat rolling farmland interspersed with pine forests and sprinkled with picturesque red wooden houses.

 Starting in the 1600’s, the Swedish army ordered its swords from the blacksmiths at Wira Bruk.
 Later the forge switched to producing farm implements like axes.

 Today, as a museum, it preserves a collection of buildings from the days when the forge was in business.
 The most interesting of these is a barn-like structure with seven (I think) huge fireplaces for two blacksmiths each.
 Anvils still stand near each one, as well as bellows.

 The appearance of the structure surprised me: in particular, the floor.
 While the fireplaces and chimneys are massive and presumably built of brick that has been plastered over, the dirt floor is not level.
 It slopes significantly, with rises and dips here and there.
 You would think this would be hazardous for blacksmiths handling hot metal around open flames.

 Today it is a dark, quiet place, but I imagined the cacophony of fourteen blacksmiths hammering, seven huge bellows pumping, and seven fires blazing.
 It would have been hot and smoky in the summer, and in the winter too, for that matter.